 The Compact Display could also be set up to operate in "Multi Repeater, Backwards" mode.
 In this mode all speeds are in opposite direction.
-See the section "MAINTENANCE" on how to change the system setup.
+See Appendix 3 on how to change the system setup.
 The parameters in "Multi Repeater, Backwards" mode will be replaced according to the following: